-There are roughly 6,500 spoken languages currently being used in the world today.
-Though the majority are not widely spoken, the fact remains that translating something from one language to another is a daunting task.
+There are roughly 6,500 spoken languages currently is use across the world today.
+Although the majority are not widely spoken, the fact remains that translating something from one language to another is a daunting task.
 As the global economy becomes increasingly dependent on interconnectivity, rapid translations have become standard.

 This interconnectivity and accessibility has led to some fascinating developments in the world of translated web content that have far-reaching implications for brands and consumers alike.